 Each consensus was not unanimous, according to the report, with dissenting voices concerned over the viability of extensive long-term studies and confounds including skill gaps between research surgeons and the general population.

-Criticism of the FDA’s Media Device Reports system were also brought to light by former FDA UDI external program manager Madris Tomes, who now runs adverse event analysis company Device Events, MedTech Dives reports.
+Criticism of the FDA’s Medical Device Reports system was also brought to light by former FDA UDI external program manager Madris Tomes, who now runs adverse event analysis company Device Events, MedTech Dives reports.